quentin452/Minecraft-Clone/README.md

 - Fix Tooltip aren't stocked because , when i drop and regive the tool into the inventory , he reset the tool durability
 - Fix when i click outside the inventory with a tool with durability 130/131 by example i got a second durability bar
 - Fix when try to add a precraft like stick + crafting table , only one of this craft is gived(the issue only appear when make an shift click) + when left clicking with an item into the crafted slot , the item disappear

-- Fix animation bug when change inventory slot
+- Fix animation tooltip duplication bug when change inventory slot

 ## Other todo :